minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 ## Snapshot tests

 [Snapshot Tests](https://github.com/pointfreeco/swift-snapshot-testing) are used to protect against unwanted UI changes.
 Ensure you commit Snapshot tests for any UI related implementations/changes.
-These should be run on the iPhone 11 simulator.
+These should be run on the iPhone 12 simulator with iOS 14.4.

 ## Questions / Feedback / Remarks